mozilla/nunjucks/MAINTENANCE.md

    cd _site && git push origin gh-pages
    ```

-The last step assumes you have setup a git repo in _site pointing to nunjucks'
+   The last step assumes you have setup a git repo in _site pointing to
-gh-pages branch.
+   nunjucks' gh-pages branch.

+9. Add a new "master (unreleased)" section at the top of `CHANGELOG.md`.

+10. Bump the version number in `package.json` to a development pre-release of
+    the next anticipated release number (e.g. "2.2.0-dev.1").